Burnsville Lake

-Many people in Burnsville and surrounding communities opposed the building of the dam since the back waters would flood areas currently occupied and locations of ancestral homes.
+Many people in Burnsville and surrounding communities opposed the building of the dam since the back waters would flood areas that were at the time occupied and locations of ancestral homes.
 Cemeteries had to be moved and residents had to relocate.
-When the dam was built, there was no recreation area for local residents instead residents of Burnsville had to travel to Bulltown.
+When the dam was built, there was no recreation area for local residents, with residents of Burnsville having to travel to Bulltown instead.